hyundai-robotics/doc-hi6-sdk/1-intro/6-test-in-hrspace.md

 ## 1.6.5 Notes
 1. If you modify HTML, CSS, or JavaScript code, just return to the TP Home screen and re-enter the plugin for the changes to take effect.
-2. If you modify Python code while the plugin is running, you must reboot the virtual controller for the changes to apply.
+2. <p style="background-color:darkslategrey; color:white;width:max-content">If you modify Python code while the plugin is running, you must reboot the virtual controller for the changes to apply.</p>
    → Right-click on the robot in the Workspace panel > Click `VRC Tools...` > Click `Reboot`

    <img src="../_assets/hrspace/10_vrc_tools.PNG" height=150vw>
    <img src="../_assets/hrspace/11_vrc_tools_complete.PNG" height=150vw>